 - multisensory (incorporating visual, auditory, tactile, and kinesthetic activities)

-We understand the unique needs of children with dyslexia, ADD/ADHD, working memory deficits, and other learning issues.
+We understand the unique needs of children with dyslexia, ADHD, working memory deficits, and other learning issues.
 We also help typical learners who have fallen behind.